Robust Differential Evolution via Nonlinear Population Size Reduction and Adaptive Restart: The ARRDE Algorithm: Numerical Experiments and Discussions

-What happens when the dimensionality becomes very high while the available function evaluations $N_{\max}$ remain relatively small?
-The CEC2011 real-world problem suite provides exactly this scenario.
-Many of its 22 problems are high-dimensional—several have dimension 96, and some reach 120, 140, or even 216—yet the evaluation budgets are limited to only $50{,}000$, $100{,}000$, and $150{,}000$.
-For comparison, the CEC2017 benchmark prescribes $10{,}000 \times D$ evaluations, which is substantially larger for these dimensions.
-Under such constrained budgets, one would expect algorithms that excel on high-dimensional artificial benchmarks such as CEC2017 to also perform competitively here.
-This expectation is largely confirmed by the results: LSHADE-cnEpSin performs strongly across all budgets, and ARRDE ranks first overall according to the combined score $S_{\text{tot}}$ (Tables~\ref{2011}-\ref{2011-2}).
+The CEC2011 real-world suite represents a demanding regime in which many problems are high-dimensional, while the available evaluation budgets remain relatively small.
+Several problems have dimension 96, and some reach 120, 140, or 216, yet the budgets are limited to only $50{,}000$, $100{,}000$, and $150{,}000$ evaluations.
+For comparison, the CEC2017 benchmark prescribes $10{,}000 \times D$ evaluations, which would be much larger for problems of this scale.
+Tables~\ref{2011}--\ref{2011-2} therefore provide a useful test of whether the strong high-dimensional behavior observed on CEC2017 transfers to more structured real-world problems under tighter evaluation limits.
+Overall, the answer is largely positive: ARRDE ranks first under the combined score $S_{\text{tot}}$, while LSHADE-cnEpSin is the most competitive baseline across the three budgets.

-At the smallest evaluation budget $N_{\max}=50{,}000$ (Table~\ref{2011}), ARRDE clearly dominates.
-It achieves the best in both $\mathcal{E}$ and $R$ scores.
-LSHADE-cnEpSin and LSHADE form the next tier, but both show noticeably higher errors and weaker combined scores.
-When the budget is increased to $N_{\max}=100{,}000$ and $150{,}000$, the picture becomes more nuanced.
-At both budgets, ARRDE maintains the best accuracy-based score $\mathcal{E}$ and the best combined score $S^{(D)}$.
-However, LSHADE-cnEpSin achieves the best rank-based score $R$, and thus appears more competitive from a purely rank-based perspective.
-This indicates that LSHADE-cnEpSin narrowly wins on a slightly larger number of individual problems, but with larger error margins on the instances where it loses.
-In contrast, ARRDE attains systematically lower average errors across the suite, which is captured by $\mathcal{E}$ and reflected in the higher combined score $S$.
+At the budgets $N_{\max}=50{,}000$ and $N_{\max}=100{,}000$ (Table~\ref{2011}), ARRDE performs best in both accuracy and ranking, and therefore also attains the highest combined score.
+When the budget is increased to $150{,}000$, the comparison becomes closer.
+ARRDE still achieves the best accuracy-based score $\mathcal{E}$ and the best combined score $S^{(D)}$, whereas LSHADE-cnEpSin attains the best rank-based score $R$.
+This pattern suggests that LSHADE-cnEpSin performs better on a slightly larger number of individual problems, while ARRDE tends to obtain lower average errors on the problems where it performs well.
+Under the present robustness-oriented evaluation, that balance favors ARRDE.

-The aggregated results over all three budgets reinforce this picture.
-ARRDE attains the highest overall combined score $S_{\text{tot}} = 100$, with LSHADE-cnEpSin in second place and LSHADE and jSO forming a clearly weaker middle tier. j2020 and NLSHADE-RSP consistently occupy the last two positions, indicating that their strengths on CEC2020-style settings do not transfer well to these predominantly high-dimensional, low-budget real-world problems.
+The aggregated results over all three budgets reinforce this interpretation.
+ARRDE attains the highest overall combined score, followed by LSHADE-cnEpSin, while LSHADE and jSO form a weaker middle tier. j2020, NL-SHADE-RSP and NL-SHADE-LBC consistently occupy the last three positions, indicating that their strengths in low-dimensional, exploration-oriented settings do not transfer well to these predominantly high-dimensional, budget-constrained real-world problems.